BotYue/ELE-292-Lab-SU/Lab 2 Impulse Response/Lab 2 Main Task 1.md

 \frac{V_{out}(s)}{V_{in}(s)} = ???
 $$

+> [!NOTE]
-*Note: For typing math answers in the report, you need to type the entire equation and a short text description, not only type the part corresponding to ???.
+> For typing math answers in the report, you need to type the entire equation and a short text description, not only type the part corresponding to ???.
 This rubric applies to all math answers in the semester.*